sumanify/select-widget/README.md

-# Select Widget
+# Reusable Select Widget

 This project is a POC of select widget with react and typescript.
+Hosted at https://select-widget-poc.netlify.app/

 ## Available Scripts